Sonalilipsa17375/ECommerce-Sales-Warehouse/reports/stats_report.md

 and additional info about ERD and schema.
-Team mates, try to do the PostgreSQL part as soon as possible
+Team mates, try to do the PostgreSQL part as soon as possible.
 ![Entity-Relationship Diagram](erd.jpg)